NIMBioS Working Group: Food Web Dynamics

 Mathew Leibold (Section of Integrative Biology, Univ. of Texas, Austin)

-Robert Sterner (Dept. Ecology Evolution and Behavior, Univ. of Minnesota)
+Robert Sterner (Ecology, Evolution and Behavior, Univ. of Minnesota)

 Francois Massol (CEMAGREF, Aix en Provence, France)